nextflow-io/nextflow/docs/reference/syntax.md

 ## Expressions

+An expression is a syntactic entity that produces a value.

 ### Variable

-A variable expression is a reference to a variable or other defined name:
+A variable expression is a reference to a variable or other named value:

 ```groovy
 def x = 42